Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Introduction

 It is a theorem of P. Erd\"{o}s, L. Gillman and M. Henriksen in [\ref{Erdos}] that any pair of $\eta_1$-ordered real-closed fields of cardinality $\aleph_1$ are isomorphic as ordered fields.
 In fact, it is shown using a back-and-forth argument that any order-preserving field isomorphism between countable subsets of $\eta_1$-ordered real-closed fields may be extended to an order-isomorphism.
 It is a standard result of model theory that for any non-principal ultrafilter $U$ on $\omega$, $\romu$ is an $\aleph_1$-saturated real-closed field (and hence an $\eta_1$-ordering).
 By a result of Johnson [\ref{Johnson}], between any pair of $\eta_1$-ordered real-closed fields of cardinality $\aleph_1$ there is an $\R$-linear order-preserving field isomorphism (hereafter $\R$-isomorphism).
 This implies, in a model of the continuum hypothesis (CH), that there is an $\R$-linear order-preserving monomorphism (hereafter $\R$-monomorphism) from the finite elements of $\romu$ to $\ea$, and hence in models of ZFC+CH there exists a discontinuous homomorphism of $C(X)$.
 The proof that in a model of ZFC+CH there exists a discontinuous homomorphism of $C(X)$ is due independently to Dales [\ref{Dales1}] and Esterle [\ref{Esterle2}].

 Shortly thereafter R. Solovay found a model of ZFC+$\neg$CH in which all homomorphisms of $C(X)$ are continuous.
 Later, in his Ph.D. thesis, W.H.
 Woodin constructed a model of ZFC+Martin's Axiom in which all homomorphisms of $C(X)$ are continuous.
 This naturally gave rise to the question of whether there is a model of set theory in which CH fails and there is a discontinuous homomorphism of $C(X)$.
 Woodin subsequently showed that in the Cohen extension of a model of ZFC+CH by generic reals indexed by $\omega_2$, there is a discontinuous homomorphism of $C(X)$ [\ref{Woodin}].
 Woodin shows that in this model the gaps in $\ea$ that must be witnessed in a classical back-and-forth construction are always countable.
 He observes that this construction may not be extended to a Cohen extension by more than $\aleph_2$ generic reals.
 He suggests the plausibility of using morasses to construct an $\R$-monomorphism from the finite elements of an ultrapower of the reals to the Esterle algebra in generic extensions with more than $\aleph_2$ generic reals.
 Woodin's argument does not extend to higher powers of the continuum and leaves open the question of whether there exists a discontinuous homomorphism of $C(X)$ in models of set theory in which $2^{\aleph_0}>\aleph_2$.
 In this paper we show that the existence of a simplified $(\omega_1,2)$-morass in a model of $ZFC + CH$ is sufficient for the existence of a discontinuous homomorphism of $C(X)$ in a model in which $2^{\aleph_0}=\aleph_3$.
-Furthermore, the existence of a simplified $(\omega_1,n)$-morass in a model of $ZFC + CH$ implies the existence of a discontinuous homomorphism of $C(X)$ in the Cohen extension of the model adding $\aleph_n$ generic reals.